Family Strengthening Center

 The National Register of Health Service Psychologists identifies psychologists who have met the highest education and training requirements.
 The HSP credential positions them for success in healthcare delivery systems and independent practice.

-Family Programs Hawaii’s Family Strengthening Center has membership with the APPIC, meaning that we are an internship or post-doctoral training program that has met all of the relevant APPIC membership criteria and is in good standing.
+Family Programs Hawaii’s Family Strengthening Center is affiliated with the APPIC, meaning that we are an internship or post-doctoral training program that has met all of the relevant APPIC membership criteria and is in good standing.
 The list of criteria can be found at APPIC.org.